 Details of the Collection groups

-In the following sections the focus is on the Information created by the project – including the Project Management information – which may need to be retained as Additional Information so that the data (created or collected by the project) will remain understandable and usable.
+In the following sections the focus is on the Information created by the project – including the project management information – which may need to be retained as Additional Information so that the data (created or collected by the project) will remain understandable and usable.

 The Initiating Collection Group

-The Initiating Collection Group consists of processes performed to define a new project or new phase of an existing project by obtaining authorization to start the project or phase.
+The Initiating Collection Group consists of processes performed to justivy the data collection and to define a new project, or new phase of an existing project, by obtaining authorization to start the project or phase.

 This could include proposing the project/phase, perhaps responding to solicitations and funding information available.
 It would be reasonable to expect the following types of information to be created:

-the aims of the project to be clear enough to justify its resources;
+the aims of the project to be clear enough to justify the data collection and its resources;

 the way in which data would be collected and the kind of data to be collected would be known in general terms;